Paint thinner is one essential item you will use whenever you want to paint the walls or furniture in your home.

 Paint thinners come at a cost.

-But remember, storing paint thinners in a plastic bottle or a plastic-made container isn’t recommended as it can eat through the plastic material if left for long.
+But remember, storing paint thinners in a plastic bottle or a plastic-made container isn’t recommended as they can eat through the plastic material if left for long.

 Instead, it’s the best strategy to keep the paint thinner and other similar paint solvents in a seal-tight glass bottle, jar, or container.